 “The application was simple and I got a reply so quickly!”
 Lindsey shares.
 “We received the check within a week to purchase the assistive technology.
 After going through all the stress with doctors, DME suppliers, and insurance… PATF was a true blessing.”

 Now, Maci uses an app called LAMP: words for life both at school and at home.
 While the app initially seemed daunting to learn, Maci is picking it up quickly, remembering where to find words she’s only been shown once.
 She uses it to tell her parents and her teachers what she wants.
 “She’s very good with the food categories,” Lindsey says with a laugh, “She loves to eat!”
-Maci’s parents are excited that Maci now has a way to communicate to everyone, not just those who know sign language or understand her verbal approximations.
+Maci’s parents are excited that Maci now has a way to communicate with everyone, not just those who know sign language or understand her verbal approximations.
 “Hopefully the iPad and app will diminish her frustrations when it comes to her communication.”

 Watch Maci use her iPad to tell us what she wants for lunch: